arpitparekh/dev-docs-collection/.swm/python.vg9nt79w.sw.md

 ---
 title: Python
 ---
 Python is a high-level, interpreted programming language created by Guido van Rossum and first released in 1991.
-It's known for its clear syntax, readability, and versatility.
-Key characteristics include:
+It's known for its clear syntax, readability, and versatility

 1. **Interpreted**: Python code is executed line by line, rather than compiled ahead of time.

-2. **Dynamic** typing: Variable types are determined at runtime.
+2. **Dynamic** **typing**: Variable types are determined at runtime.

 3. **Object-oriented**: Supports object-oriented programming paradigms.